jwieringa/chemistrykit/README.md

 For a Python and PHP version, check out [py.saunter and saunter.php](https://github.com/Element-34/).
 ChemistryKit's inspiration comes from Saunter.

+## Looking for help?

+If it is a bug [please open an issue on Github](https://github.com/arrgyle/chemistrykit/issues).
+If you need help using the gem please ask the question on [Stack Overflow](http://stackoverflow.com).
+Be sure to tag the question with `ChemistryKit` so we can find it.

 ## Installation

 Add this line to your application's Gemfile: